Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

 In terms of amounts, my policy is worth roughly 20x the income from my day job.
 That might sound like a lot, but I also make a decent amount of self-employment income, so it’s a much smaller multiple of my total annual income.
 On top of this, I also have a limited amount of coverage — 3x my annual salary — through my day job.
 The nice thing about the employer coverage is that it rises with my salary, such that our total coverage will grow slightly over time.

 In my wife’s case, we bought a smaller policy, corresponding to roughly one-third of my coverage.
 As noted above, it’s important for us to have coverage for her, as we’d want to maintain a very similar way of life for our family even if one of us were out of the picture.
-Thus, we’d need to hire someone to help with the kids, help keep the house in order, etc. However, since my wife doesn’t currently generate any outside income, we can get away with less coverage for her.
+We’d need to hire someone to help with the kids, help keep the house in order, etc. However, since my wife doesn’t currently generate any outside income, we can get away with less coverage for her.

 - How to Become a Millionaire